Tutorial

 Once the command line tool has been created, it’s possible to check if a given IP is considered internet noise or has been observed scanning or attacking devices across the Internet as follows:

-When there’s a list of IP addresses to verify, they can be checked all at once like this (a comma seperated list is also supported:
+When there’s a list of IP addresses to verify, they can be checked all at once like this (a comma separated list is also supported:

 Detailed context information for any given IP address is also available: